10 Home Remedies To Heal Adenomyosis + Causes And Diet

 1. Heating Pads

-A heat compress may enhance the blood flow to the pelvic area and help relieve the building pressure and pain in the uterus (1).
+A heat compress may enhance the blood flow to the pelvic area and help with relaxation and relieve the building pressure and pain in the uterus (1).

 You Will Need